lakisharenee/MovieLens-Data-Exploration-Genre-Trends-and-Gender-Analysis/README.md

-# MovieLensDataAnalysis
-The simple goal for this repository is to demonstrate exploratory data analysis and visualization techniques using Python.
-I ran queries on the dataset to answer the following questions and more:
-  How many movies are there in each genre/category?
+MovieLens Data Exploration: Genre Trends and Gender Analysis

+Overview
+This repository contains an exploratory data analysis of the MovieLens dataset, focusing on movie genres and viewer demographics.
+The analysis answers key questions about genre distributions, multi-genre movies, and viewing trends across genders using Python's data science stack.

+Key Findings
+Genre Distribution: Identified the number of movies in each category (Drama: 725, Comedy: 505, Action: 251, etc.)

-  Which movies fall into more than one genre/category?
+Multi-Genre Movies: Found 849 movies that belong to more than one genre

-  What are the trends across genres where gender is concerned?
-I created queries to answer these questions and also draw inferences from the data.
+Gender Trends:

-The data supports the idea that women watch more drama and romance than men and that men watch more sci-fi than women.
+Women watch more Drama and Romance films than men

-Packages imported:  Seaborn, Matplotlib, Pandas & Numpy
+Men watch more Sci-Fi than women

+Techniques Used
+Data cleaning and manipulation with Pandas

+Statistical analysis and aggregation

+Data visualization with Matplotlib and Seaborn

+Merging and joining datasets

+Packages Required:
+Pandas
+NumPy
+Matplotlib
+Seaborn

+The analysis provides insights into movie genre popularity and viewing patterns, demonstrating fundamental data exploration techniques in Python.